Published August 31, 2012

 Rookie Adonis Thomas flipped over from the 1 in the fourth to pull Cleveland within 28-17.

-Weeden dressed for the final preseason game but only watched from the sideline as McCoy, who started 13 games last season before being sidelined with a severe concusson, struggled.
+Shurmur rested Weeden for the opener against Philadelphia and he watched from the sideline as McCoy, who started 13 games last season before being sidelined with a severe concussion, struggled.

 On the first play following the turnover, McCown waited for wide receiver Dane Sanzenbacher to get behind rookie Trevin Wade, and the Bears' versatile wide receiver made a diving, one-handed TD grab.
 The play stood following an official replay.

-Notes: Browns rookie LB James-Michael Johnson injured his side in the first half and did not return.
-Johnson is expected to start if LB Scott Fujita has to serve his 3-game suspension for his role in the Saints' bounty scandal. ...
-Bears NT Brian Price and RB Lorenzo Booker sustained head injuries. ...
-Cleveland was outscored 35-6 in first quarters during the preseason.
+NOTES: Browns rookie LB James-Michael Johnson injured his side in the first half and did not return.
+Shurmur said X-rays were negative.
+Losing Johnson would be a huge blow since he's expected to start if LB Scott Fujita has to serve his 3-game suspension for his role in the Saints' bounty scandal.
+The Browns are already missing LB Chris Gocong, out for the season with a torn Achilles. ...
+Booker and NT Brian Price sustained head injuries.

 http://bigstory.ap.org/NFL-Pro32 and http://twitter.com/AP_NFL